-In a pure state, gold has an excellent chemical stability therefore is resistant to corrosion and oxidation which are major concerns when a metal is used for body piercing jewelry.
+In a pure state, gold has excellent chemical stability which makes it resistant to corrosion and oxidation, which are major concerns when a metal is used for body piercing jewelry.

-Yellow gold is made combining: Gold (Au), Copper (Cu), Silver (Ag), and Zinc (Zn)
+Yellow gold is usually made combining: Gold (Au), Copper (Cu), Silver (Ag), and Zinc (Zn)

-White gold is made combining: Gold (Au), Copper (Cu), Palladium (Pd), and Zinc (Zn)
+White gold is usually made combining: Gold (Au), Copper (Cu), Palladium (Pd), and Zinc (Zn)

 ANATOMETAL 18K Rose Gold is Cadmium free.

-Anatometal 18k gold products are all made from 18k solid gold.
+Anatometal 18k gold jewelery is all made from 18k solid gold.

 How to take care of your Gold Jewelry

-In some cases, when people perspire, fatty acids released can cause discoloration of 14K & 18K gold, especially when exposed to warmth and air.
+In some cases, when people perspire, fatty acids released can cause discoloration on 14K & 18K gold, especially when exposed to warmth and air.

 This can be worse in semi-tropical areas.

-Discoloration can also occur if precious metal jewelry is worn in oral piercing.
+Discoloration can also occur if this precious metal jewelry is worn in an oral piercing.

 This does not happen frequently.

-If it does happen, the discoloration on the jewelry is only temporary and can be removed easily with a jewelers cloth or by other means of buffing.
+If it does happen, the discoloration is only temporary and can be easily removed with a jewelers cloth or by other means of buffing.